-Anything I can’t sell for at least $20 typically either gets donated to charity (personally, rehab facilities are my first choice, then the public library or Goodwill, depending), or chucked in the trash simply because it’s not worth my time and effort to try to sell it.
+Anything I can’t sell for at least $20 typically either gets donated to charity (personally, rehab facilities are my first choice, then the public library or Goodwill, depending, or finally, put it up for free on craigslist specifying I’d like to give it to someone in need).

 Or, if it’s a larger item, sometimes I’ll set it out by the street the night before trash day and see if it gets stealthily scavenged—which can be somewhat entertaining, as it mysteriously vanishes overnight…

-If I think it’s worth twenty bucks or more, I’ll give craigslist a shot (keeping in mind that even though listing on craigslist is free, there’s considerable time involved in crafting a good ad, taking/uploading photos, responding to inquiries, and coordinating meetups with potential buyers.
-I’ve determined that anything less than $20 just isn’t worth it—and that’s only if I think it’ll be a quickie).
+But if I think it’ll fetch twenty bucks or more, I’ll sometimes give craigslist a shot (keeping in mind that even though listing on craigslist is free, there’s considerable time involved in crafting a good ad, taking/uploading photos, responding to inquiries, and coordinating meetups with potential buyers.
+So I’ve determined that anything less than $20 just isn’t worth it—and even if I think it might indeed fetch $20, I still only bother if I think it’ll be a quickie).

-However, if it’s something big and/or heavy, which would need to be hauled out & away, I often put it on craigslist for free, in exchange for the recipient’s removing/loading/hauling services.
-A good example: I recently had to get rid of my elliptical machine; I simply no longer had room for it and it needed some minor maintenance which I had no interest in doing myself, and on top of all that it was really heavy, and sitting upstairs, and would have to be hauled down a tight, turning stairwell.
+However, if it’s something big and/or heavy, which would need to be hauled out & away, I’ll often put it on craigslist for free, in exchange for the recipient’s removing/loading/hauling services.
+This way, my compensation isn’t a pittance of cash, but rather not having to lift/carry/load/haul it myself.
+A good example: I recently had to get rid of my elliptical machine; I simply no longer had room for it and it needed some minor maintenance which I had no interest in doing myself, and on top of all that it was really heavy, and sitting upstairs, and would have to be carefully carried down a tight, turning stairwell.

 So, instead of jacking with all that, I put it up for free on craigslist.
 “If you can haul it, you can have it.
 First come, first served.”

 It was gone within the hour.
-And I didn’t have to lift a finger.
+Two guys showed up and carried it downstairs, outside, into their truck, and away for me.
+I didn’t have to lift a finger.

-In addition, some years ago I adopted a rule about items which I am tempted to discard, but which I also perceive as having some value—whether merely sentimental, or possibly utilitarian (might use it someday), or in sunk cost, or simply as an asset possessing some intrinsic value—and am not quite sure if I should get rid of it; depending on the relative value, I’ll assign it a time frame: three to six months (usually), or sometimes as long as a year (rarely).
-And if, by the end of that time frame, I haven’t used it, or needed it—or (as is usually the case) even thought about it—it’s gone.
+In addition, some years ago I adopted a rule about items which I am tempted to discard, but which I also perceive as having some value—whether merely sentimental, or possibly utilitarian (might use it someday), or in sunk cost, or simply as an asset possessing some intrinsic value—and am not quite sure if I should get rid of it; in these cases, depending on the relative value, I’ll assign it a time frame: three to six months (usually), or sometimes as long as a year (rarely).
+And if, by the end of that time frame, I haven’t used it, or needed it—or (as is usually the case) even thought about it—time’s up, it’s gone.